isabella232/dynamic-media-classic.en-1/help/detail-view.md

     * Double-click the asset.
     * Select the asset, then click **[!UICONTROL Detail View]**.
-    * Select the asset, then click **[!UICONTROL File > Details]**.
+    * Select the asset, then click **[!UICONTROL File]** > **[!UICONTROL Details]**.

 >[!NOTE]
 >
 >You can page from asset to asset in the same folder in Detail view by selecting the Previous Asset or Next Asset button.
-These buttons are located in the upper-right corner in Detail view.
+These buttons are in the upper-right corner in Detail view.

 ## Getting information in Detail view {#getting-information-in-detail-view}